klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following structs:

 - `Retired`: to represent the details of retired and approver addresses.
+  - Retired represents the previous fund addresses such as KGF or KIR
+  - Approver represents the admin of the retired address.
+Approver addresses are stored to track the approvals received for asset transfer
 - `Newbie`: to represent newbies and their fund allocation.
+  - Newbie represents the 'rebalanced fund' such as KCF or KFF

 #### Storage